JohnStarich/docker-minecraft-sponge/README.md

 This command publishes the default Minecraft port and sets the desired Sponge version.
 The last java arguments could be something like `-Xmx1G`, which instructs Minecraft to only use 1 gigabyte of memory (RAM).
 Feel free to add more arguments since these arguments are appended to the `java` command for the server.

 The following command adds a volume mount from the host computer into the container so the Minecraft world can be stored there.
+It also specifies a specific BETA build to use instead of the latest stable release.

 ```bash
 docker run -d --name sponge -p 25565:25565 -p 25565:25565/udp -e SPONGE_VERSION=1.10.2-5.0.0-BETA-101 -v /dir/on/host/for/sponge:/sponge johnstarich/sponge-vanilla -Xmx1G